notdls/known-breaches/README.md

 # Known Breaches
 A compliation of breach information gathered from data aggregators and breach lookup services.
+This also ships with a basic HTML/JS client-side search for the datasets, this can be hosted on any webserver or ran locally, alternatively you can search the data online [here](https://breaches.dls.sh/).

 **Currently supports:**
  - HaveIBeenPwned.com